Getting Started with RPA in Banking: How to Start Small for Big Impact

 Help Desk and Service Desk Automation

-Every bank has a help desk or service desk for IT issues.
+Every bank and credit union has a help desk or service desk for IT issues.
 And while not every ticket should be automated, implementing RPA for a few common issues with a predictable fix can both cut down on the emails sent to personnel and solve user problems faster:

 - Password resets